Mario Batali: Sexual misconduct allegations

 On December 11, 2017, restaurant news website Eater reported that four women accused Batali of sexual harassment and sexual assault.
 By the following day, four more women had come forward.
 Batali took a leave of absence from his position at the management company Batali & Bastianich Hospitality Group.
-Producers of ABC's The Chew asked him to step aside temporarily, while his fellow co-hosts publicly addressed the allegations on air, and he was fired from the show on December 14, 2017.
+Producers of ABC's The Chew fired him on December 14, 2017.
 Food Network halted plans to release episodes of his television show Molto Mario after the allegations.
-Target announced it pulled Batali's pasta sauces and cookbooks out of sales.
+Target announced that it was no longer selling Batali's pasta sauces and cookbooks.

 In May 2018, more accusations of sexual assault against Batali were aired on an episode of 60 Minutes, and the New York Police Department confirmed it was investigating Batali for his past behavior, including an alleged assault that took place at The Spotted Pig, a restaurant where Batali was an investor.
 Batali denied an allegation of sexual assault, but said "My past behavior has been deeply inappropriate and I am sincerely remorseful for my actions."
-Days later, Batali's company B&B Hospitality Group announced it would be closing its three Las Vegas Strip restaurants after the Las Vegas Sands Corp. terminated the companies' relationship.
+Days later, Batali's company B&B Hospitality Group announced it would be closing its three Las Vegas Strip restaurants after the Las Vegas Sands Corporation terminated the companies' relationship.

 In January 2019, New York City police declined to charge Batali over two alleged sexual assaults in his New York City restaurants due to insufficient evidence.

 In March 2019, Batali surrendered ownership of his stakes in Batali & Bastianich Hospitality Group, a partnership between Batali and the Bastianich family, including Joe and Lidia Bastianich.
 He also sold his minority ownership in Eataly, an Italian food marketplace.
-The Bastianiches said B&B Hospitality Group's name will change.
+The Bastianiches said B&B Hospitality Group's name would change.
 Batali was the first chef to surrender ownerships in all his restaurants after reports of sexual misconduct.

 In July 2021, Batali, Bastianich, and their former restaurant company agreed to a settlement in the New York state case that was under investigation by the Attorney General of New York wherein they would pay $600,000 to more than 20 former employees (men and women) of three restaurants in Manhattan.

 Trial and acquittal

 In May 2019, Batali was charged with indecent assault and battery in Boston.
 In court, the accuser alleged that Batali had groped her in April 2017 at a bar in Boston.
 Batali pleaded not guilty and chose a bench trial.

-On May 10, 2022, Batali was acquitted in Boston Municipal Court by a judge who ruled that Batali's conduct during the alleged incident was "not befitting of a public person of his stature" but agreed with the defense's arguments that his accuser had credibility issues and was motivated by financial gain to make her accusation.
+On May 10, 2022, Batali was acquitted in Boston Municipal Court by a judge who ruled that Batali's conduct during the alleged incident was "not befitting of a public person of his stature" but agreed with the defense's arguments that his accuser had credibility issues.